When the person you provide care for is almost 16 you can request to transfer to Carer Payment and Carer Allowance for an adult.

 Do your transfer online using your myGov account.

-Documents you will need to provide
+Documents you'll need to provide

-We will tell you what documents you need to give us when you have answered the questions on the transfer.
+We'll tell you what documents you need to give us when you have answered the questions on the transfer.

-You will always need to provide a new medical report for the person you provide care for.
+You'll always need to provide a new medical report for the person you provide care for.
 You may also need to provide: